webdriverio-boneyard/wdio-cucumber-framework/README.md

 Default: `[]`

 ### require
-Require files/dir before executing features.
-If you apply a path don't use globbing as it is not supported by Cucumber.
-Instead just reference the directory where you step definitions are located (e.g. `/path/to/definitions` instead of `/path/to/definitions/*`).
+Require files containing your step definitions before executing features.
+If you apply a path don't use globbing as it is not supported.
+Instead just reference the step definition files directly.

 Type: `String[]`<br>
 Default: `[]`
+Example: `[path.join(__dirname, 'step-definitions', 'my-steps.js')]`

 ### snippetSyntax
 Specify a custom snippet syntax.